Education

 Being a school administrator

 We often hear that it takes a special type of person to thrive as a teacher.
 The most effective educators seem to have continuous streams of compassion and vast supplies of patience embedded in their DNA.
-And that doesn’t even cover the impeccable planning and organizational skills they draw upon to craft engaging, informative lesson plans.
+That doesn’t even cover the impeccable planning and organizational skills they draw upon to craft engaging, informative lesson plans.

 But not every educator wants to teach in the classroom for their entire life.
 If you’re interested in moving beyond being a teacher leader and taking your career to the next level, you may want to consider a position as a school administrator.